10 Pool Rules Your Child Should Know

 9. No Glass Allowed Near The Pool Area

-When your kids go inside to hydrate, they’ll be tempted to bring their glass bottles back outside.
+When your kids go inside to hydrate, they may feel tempted to bring their glass bottles back outside.
 However, remind them to finish their drinks and leave their cups inside.
 Slippery hands lead to broken glass, and broken glass leads to injuries.
-Therefore, we suggest banning glass cups or bottles outdoors or limiting glasses to grownups only.
+Therefore, we suggest banning glass cups or bottles outdoors or limiting glasses to grown-ups only.

 10. Don’t Swim After Eating

 Whether your kids are playing pool games or swimming laps, they’re going to work up quite the appetite.
 After eating, the old saying is that you should wait at least 30 minutes before you swim.
-This is because blood is diverted away from your arms and legs when you don’t digest, increasing the chances of drowning.
+This is because blood gets diverted away from your arms and legs when you don’t digest, increasing the chances of drowning.
 Make sure your kids rest for a few minutes before jumping back in!
+Further, don’t forget to follow us on HOUZZ for extra inspiration you can incorporate into your backyard space.